mjhale/formdelegate/README.md

 # Form Delegate

-[Form Delegate](https://formdelegate.com) is a service that allows users to manage form submissions.
+[Form Delegate](https://formdelegate.com) is a service that allows users to process and manage form submissions.
-It is ideal for forms on static websites or in situations where form processing requires considerable effort.
+It is ideal for static websites and in situations where form processing requires considerable effort.

 Using this service requires signing up for an account and creating an endpoint for your submissions.
-The endpoint you receive after creating a form would look like this:
+Your generated endpoint will look similar to:

 `https://formdelegate.com/submissions/6b7bed67-adc5-44cb-ac9d-e37aa1943735`

-As an example of using Form Delegate, consider this existing form:
+As an example of using Form Delegate, consider this existing HTML form:

 ```
 <form action="https://www.cdc.gov/DCS/" method="post">